rwth-acis/LMS-chatbot-service/README.md

 # LMS-chatbot-service
-This service is using LangChain to create multiple agents for specific tasks, f.e. prompt generation or fact verification.
-RestfulAPI will be used to connect the service to the SBF.
+This service is using llama-index to store files into a Pinecone vector database.
+With langchain, an agent is created to retrieve documents from the index and answer the user's questions based on the retrieved documents.
+It acts like a tutor of the lecture DBIS.

+The service is connected to the SBF and Moodle.